kubernetes-sigs/kueue/keps/1282-pods-ready-requeue-strategy/README.md

 1. The workload don't have the proper configurations like image pull credential and pvc name, etc.
 2. The cluster can meet flavorQuotas, but each node doesn't have the resources that each podSet requests.

-Specifically, the second reason will often occur in the workloads required gpus.
+Specifically, the second reason will often occur if the available quota is fragmented across multiple nodes, such that the workload can't be scheduled in a node even though there is enough quota in the cluster.

-Given that the workload with a request of 2 gpus is submitted to the cluster that has 2 worker nodes with 4 gpus, and 3 gpus are used (which means 1 gpu is free in each node), the workload will be repeatedly evicted because of the lack of resources in each node even though the cluster has enough capacities.
+For example, Given that the workload with a request of 2 gpus is submitted to the cluster that has 2 worker nodes with 4 gpus, and 3 gpus are used (which means 1 gpu is free in each node), the workload will be repeatedly evicted because of the lack of resources in each node even though the cluster has enough capacities.